 The management fee will be calculated and accrued daily and is payable monthly in arrears within ten business days of the last business day of each month end.
-Management fees charged during the financial year ended 31 December 2022 were $\in 3,192,499$ (31 December 2021: $\notin 2,466,215$) with $\notin 316,330$ (31 December 2021: $\notin 312,328$) being payable at the relevant financial year end.
+The Management fees for the financial period from 21 January 2022 to 31 December 2022 were €446,696 with €51,416 being payable at the financial period end.